bartificer/programming-by-stealth/docs/pbs64.md

 Another very popular alternative to the default vertically stacked forms are horizontal forms, where the labels appear to the left of the form elements.

-In structure horizontal forms are very similar to regular forms, you must use form groups (wrappers with the class `form-group`), but you treat those form groups as a special kind of row by adding the class `form-row`, and then divide the contents of those special rows into columns using the usual bootstrap grid classes.
+In structure, horizontal forms are very similar to regular forms.
+You must use form groups (wrappers with the class `form-group`), but you treat those form groups as a special kind of row by adding the class `form-row`, and then divide the contents of those special rows into columns using the usual bootstrap grid classes.
 You should use the label as the first column within each row, and to get its vertical alignment correct, give it the additional class `col-form-label`.

-So, what you and up with is a wrapper with the classes `form-group` and `form-row`, containing a `<label>` with a `col` class (e.g. `col-sm-3`) and the class `col-form-label`.
-After the `<label>` you add one or more wrappers with a `col` class into which you add your form elements.
+So, what you end up with is a wrapper with the classes `form-group` and `form-row`, containing a `<label>` with a `col` class (e.g. `col-sm-3`) and the class `col-form-label`.
+After the `<label>`, you add one or more wrappers with a `col` class into which you add your form elements.

-Unlike inline forms, horizontal forms will not collapse down to stacked forms at small breakpoints automatically, if you want that behaviour you’ll need to make use of the usual grid classes and breakpoints to achieve it.
+Unlike inline forms, horizontal forms will not collapse down to stacked forms at small breakpoints automatically.
+If you want that behaviour, you’ll need to make use of the usual grid classes and breakpoints to achieve it.

 As a simple example, the following login form is horizontal for all but the smallest breakpoint, then it collapses into a stacked form: